10 Downing Street: White State Drawing Room

-The White State Drawing room was, until the 1940s, used by Prime Ministers and their partners for their private use.
+The White State Drawing room was, until the 1940s, for the private use of prime ministers and their spouses.
 It was here that Edward Heath kept his grand piano.
 It is often used as the backdrop for television interviews and is in regular use as a meeting room for Downing Street staff.
 The room links through to the Terracotta Room next door.
 In the reconstruction during the late 1980s, Quinlan Terry used Corinthian columns and added ornate Baroque-style central ceiling mouldings and corner mouldings of the four national flowers of the United Kingdom: rose (England), thistle (Scotland), daffodil (Wales) and shamrock (Northern Ireland).

 State Dining Room

 When Frederick Robinson (later Lord Goderich), became Chancellor of the Exchequer in 1823, he decided to leave a personal legacy to the nation.
 To this end, he employed John Soane, the distinguished architect who had designed the Bank of England and many other famous buildings, to build a State Dining Room for Number 10.
 Begun in 1825 and completed in 1826 at a cost of £2,000, the result is a spacious room with oak panelling and reeded mouldings.
 Accessed through the first floor, its vaulted, arched ceiling rises up through the next so that it actually occupies two floors.
 Measuring 42 by 26 ft, it is the largest room in Number 10.
 Soane was the guest of honour when the dining room was first used on 4 April 1826.